-A3: Check that combustion ventilation is adequate
+A3: Verify that combustion ventilation is adequate

 Because modern homes are often well-sealed to prevent drafts, even a large room may not provide enough combustion air without ventilation.
-To confirm that your installation has enough combustion air, conduct the vent draft test on pages 23-24 when installation is finished.
+However, your power-vented system could identify inadequate ventilation by triggering an error code (See page 32).
+Still, you must follow all instructions in this section to ensure adequate ventilation.